meet-one/sidechain/proposals/upgrade_system_contract/README.md

 # Overview

-The `upgrade_system_contract` proposal upgrade system contract to meetone-1.1.
+The `upgrade_system_contract` proposal upgrade system contract to meetone-1.1 to enable consensus protocol.

 This proposal makes one change to the system: